ngocmphan/global_birth_rate_analysis/README.md

 ## Conclusion

-With multiple linear regression without interaction terms, the following predictors have significant impacts on the response variable (birth rate):
+With multiple linear regression without interaction terms, out of four predictors, the following predictors have significant impacts on the response variable (birth rate):

 - Happiness index
 - Unemployment